 Planning to buy a home?
 Our mortgage advisors have compiled the 10 critical factors that will affect your ability to afford a mortgage.
 Keep these details in mind when you are calculating how much house you can realistically purchase:

-- Income: A higher income generally means that you will be able to borrow more, as lenders consider your ability to afford mortgage repayments.
+- Income: A higher income generally means that you will be able to borrow more, as mortgage lenders consider your ability to afford mortgage repayments.

 - Debts: Lenders will consider any outstanding debts you have, such as credit card balances and personal loans, when determining your ability to afford a mortgage.